-With experience tutoring numerous students through Penn State's Learning Center, Varsity Tutors, and WyzAnt, Liyan began her personal 1:1 tutoring business in 2012 while pursuing her graduate degree in architecture in Chicago.
-Because of her dedication to education, she continued tutoring while working as an architect.
-To dedicate herself to Meerkat Academics, Liyan resigned from working at an architecture firm in 2019.
+With experience scoring standardized tests and tutoring numerous students through Penn State's Learning Center, Varsity Tutors, and WyzAnt, Liyan began her personal 1:1 tutoring business in 2012 while pursuing her graduate degree in architecture in Chicago.
+Because of her dedication to education, she continued tutoring while working as an architectural designer.
+To dedicate herself to Meerkat Academics, Liyan resigned from working full-time at an architecture firm in 2019.

 Because of her varied portfolio career, which requires that she is adept at STEM skills paired with imaginative creativity, she can easily explain difficult concepts to either a left or right-brain dominant student.
 Liyan empathizes with the students she works with, and firmly believes that anyone can learn as long as they are dedicated and willing.
 Her commitment to this is evidenced by her past literacy volunteer work at Anixter Center’s Jack Ehrlich Literacy Program.
 Patience and empathy is just as important as technical knowledge when it comes to increasing a student's confidence and interest in a topic and she is committed to using soft skills to encourage the learning of hard skills.